- Education and Training: decision support system, extension, mentoring, networking, study circle, technical assistance

 Performance targets from proposal:

-10 agriculture service providers who deepen their knowledge and expertise to support small and mid- sized farmers seeking wholesale markets form a Baskets to Pallets Leadership Team and teach workshops to 80 farmers, analyze market channel data for 15 farms, and provide recommendations for future marketing decisions to 2 farms based on ‘Reading the Farm’s Markets’ assessments.
+15 agriculture service providers who deepen their knowledge and expertise to support small and mid- sized farmers seeking intermediary markets form a Baskets to Pallets Educator Cohort.
+The service providers teach workshops to 80 farmers and trial marketing strategies with 30 farmers.